HEPData/hepdata-submission/README.md

 ### YAML

-YAML may be a little more difficult to generate and parse than JSON, but it is widely used and using it as a data source would add little overhead to HEPData.
-Moreover, JSON representatiokns of the YAML can also be used.
+YAML may be a little more difficult to generate and parse than JSON, but it is generally seen as more readable than JSON.
+YAML could be used and then translated to JSON (or use JSON directly for the upload).
+Moreover, JSON representations of the YAML can also be used.
 We've created verbose and compact representations of the YAML files that vary how data records are represented.
 For each YAML presentation, it's JSON equivalent is also given.

 #### YAML format